-- half-brother or half-sister, adoptive brother or adoptive sister, step-brother or step-sister, foster-brother or foster-sister and includes children living as siblings in the same family unit. - 8.
+- will still be on roll at the time of the sibling's admission.
+'Sibling' refers to brother or sister, half-brother or half-sister, adoptive brother or adoptive sister, step-brother or step-sister, foster-brother or foster-sister and includes children living as siblings in the same family unit. - 8.
 Children living outside of the catchment area of Sun Hill Junior School who, at the time of application, are on the roll of Sun Hill Infant School. - 9.
 Children who at the time of application have a sibling on the roll of Perins School who will still be on the roll at the time of admission. - 10.
 Other children living outside of the catchment area of Sun Hill Junior School who live closest to the school, based on a straight line from the school to the entrance to the property.